IMQS/augmented/Documentation/WhatWeTried.md

 \[Accel X\] \[Accel Y\] \[Accel Z\] \[Gyro X\] \[Gyro Y\] \[Gyro Z\] \[MagField X\] \[MagField y\] \[MagField z\] \[Delta time\]

 Accelerometer samples: For example <Accel X>, are `Acceleration minus Gx on the x-axis` .
-Gyrometer samples: For example <Gyro X>, are `Angular speed around the x-axis` .
+Gyroscope samples: For example <Gyro X>, are `Angular speed around the x-axis` .
 Magnetic field samples: `All values are in micro-Tesla (uT) and measure the ambient magnetic field in the X, Y and Z axis` .
 Delta Time: The time in ms since the start of the recording of both the video and the sensor sample recordings.